georgait/WinformsDITemplate/README.md

                 .UseSerilog()
                 .Build();

-     And in EntryForm you simply add this line of code in a button for showing the child Form
+     And in EntryForm you simply add this line of code in a button event for showing the child Form

               var childForm = (ChildForm)Program.CurrentHost.Services.GetService(typeof(ChildForm));
               childForm.Show();